gholami83/afarine-front-angular/README.md

 # AfarineSite
-## project with call api and that was builded on https://afarine.noarino.ir/
+## project with call api and that was builded on https://afarine.noarino.ir/ and developed by angular and typeScript

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.